top of page

 Through interactive activities designed for the whole family we explore questions about goals, curriculum, teaching (pedagogy) and the dynamic nature of knowledge.
 Members of the community - both physical and virtual - are encouraged to contribute their experiences, questions and thoughts.

-Marquee History Notice Me-01.png
+Marquee History Notice Me

 History, Notice Me